 What’s great about term life insurance is that most term policies can be converted to a permanent life insurance policy.
 As you age, your lifestyle, finances and life insurance needs change.

 Term insurance might be a perfect fit for you right now, but later in life you may prefer a permanent policy.
 If you like the idea of converting your policy, make sure that converting is an option with your term policy before you buy as not all policies have this option.
 Because some carriers have expiration dates on conversions, you need to keep track of that deadline and keep in mind that you will need time for processing the paperwork.
-Most carriers do not have grace periods for conversions.
+Most insurance companies do not have grace periods for conversions.

 Deciding you need life insurance is the first step.
 At Quotacy we can help you decide what type of policy fits your lifestyle best.
 If you’re interested in term life insurance, you can get instant pricing with our do-it-yourself quoting tool without providing any personal information.